Constructing the extended Haagerup planar algebra

-We argue that there is a copy of the generator connected to only one or two adjacent copies of the generator.
+We argue that there is a copy of the generator whose strands only go to one or both of its immediate neighbors.
 This is a simple combinatorial fact about this kind of planar graph.
-Consider all strands that do not connect adjacent vertices.
+Think of the copies of the generator as vertices, and consider all strands that do not connect adjacent vertices.
 Amongst these, find one that has the smallest (positive) number of vertices between its endpoints.
 Any vertex between the endpoints of this strand can connect only to its two neighbors.

-Let $S_0$ be a copy of the generator such that $S_0$ is connected only to one or two adjacent copies of the generator.
-Then $S_0$ is connected to another copy of the generator, $S_1$, by at least $n$ parallel strands.
+Let $S_0$ be a copy of the generator such that the strands of $S_0$ only go to one or both of its immediate neighbors.
+Then $S_0$ is connected to some neighbor, $S_1$, by at least $n$ parallel strands.
 See Figure \ref{fig:Spair} for an example.
 Recall that $S^2 = aS + bf^{(n)}$.
 Thus we can replace $S_0$ and $S_1$ with $aS + bf^{(n)}$, giving a linear combination of diagrams that are still in jellyfish form, but contain fewer copies of the generator.
 By induction, $D$ is a scalar multiple of the empty diagram.

 \end{proof}